Breakfast food is a staple in my household. Often, we even enjoy breakfast foods for dinner.

 As a mom, I look for solutions to help me get an easy and nutritious breakfast on the table daily.
 Sometimes this proves to be difficult.

 That’s when this crustless quiche comes to my rescue.
 Simple and quick is the name of the game, and this recipe never disappoints.

 A traditional quiche has a crust and egg mixture filling.
 This filling may contain a protein, or just veggies.
 The world is your oyster here, as far as ingredients go.

+I love using our recipe for a mushroom and Gruyere crustless quiche, but this tasty version has an even more fun and colorful mix of asparagus and bell peppers.
 The veggies are sauteed in a pan, and then the vegetables are transferred to a pie dish along with the egg mixture for baking.

 Frittatas do not have a crust and are typically cooked in a cast iron skillet or other oven-safe pan.
 Like the traditional version, the veggies are sauteed in a pan, but then the egg mixture is added to the skillet, and all ingredients are baked together in said skillet.

 Why do I love meals like this?

 Boosting your vegetable intake is essential.
 Along with incredible amounts of vitamins and minerals, veggies boast a significant amount of fiber, which is something we all need.